Sarah Naneix

 Italy

-Martina joined Geneva International Centre for Justice in June 2026 as part of her university curriculum and internship program.
+Martina joined Geneva International Centre for Justice in June 2026 as part of her academic curriculum and according to an agreement with her university.
 She is currently in her second year of the Bachelor’s Degree in Comparative, European and International Legal Studies at the University of Trento, Italy.
 Martina has a strong interest in international law, human rights and humanitarian law, and sha aspires to build her future career in this fields.
 Throughout her academic studies, she has developed a particular passion for understanding the legal mechanisms that protect fundamental rights and promote international justice.
 During her internship at GICJ, Martina aims to gain practical knowledge and expertise on the activities of the United Nations, with a particular focus on the Human Rights Council and its mechanisms.
-She also wishes to develop critical and analytical skills, especially in drafting reports, monitoring human rights issues and preparing written submissions.
+She also wishes to develop critical skills and to be trained, especially in drafting reports, monitoring human rights issues and preparing written submissions.
 Furthermore, she wishes to deepen her understanding of diplomacy and the role of non-governmental organization within the UN system and the broader international community.
 Martina through this experience looks forward to combining her academical knowledge with practical training and to contribute to the protection of human rights worldwide.

 hh3h